 JOTF envisions a region and a state that offer educational and employment opportunities for all individuals to develop their abilities, find employment, and be economically self-reliant.

-A healthy economy requires a commitment to developing the abilities and addressing the employment-related challenges of low-skill, low-income workers and job seekers.
+A healthy economy requires a commitment to developing the abilities and addressing the employment-related challenges of low wage workers and job seekers.
 Implementation should be built on the following values:

-Respect for low-skill, low-income individuals: through outreach and collaboration, understand their needs and strengthen their voice;
+Respect for low wage individuals: through outreach and collaboration, understand their needs and strengthen their voice;

 Understanding the workforce needs of employers: through communication and partnerships, be responsive to their workforce needs and help to develop pipelines to employment;